Diving In The Maldives

 The most impressive dives are Vandhoo Thila and Labyrinth.
 Take a giant stride into these dive sites and you will feel you are diving in your private aquarium!

 You will see colorful reef fish along with occasional appearances of mantas or grey reef sharks.
 The ocean floor is covered with soft corals and hard corals that are less common in the northern Atolls of the Maldives.
+Learn more about the top 5 dive sites of Raa Atoll.

 Best time to dive: